bcgov/invasivesbc/app/src/rjsf/README.md

 These are copied from the [@rjsf/material-ui](https://www.npmjs.com/package/@rjsf/material-ui) package as a starting point.

 Why?
-InvasivesBC needs some custom styling for their forms that is not currently possible using the stock rfsf themes.
-It may be possible to inject some custom components, which rjsf has some privisions to allow, but the code needed to achieve that would likely be similar in size/complexity to the stock template components themselves.
+InvasivesBC needs some custom styling for their forms that is not currently possible using the stock rjsf themes.
+It may be possible to inject some custom components, which rjsf has some provisions to allow, but the code needed to achieve that would likely be similar in size/complexity to the stock template components themselves.
 In this case, stealing and modifying them locally is simpler and tantamount to re-creating them ourselves.

 ### components